mihailvpetrov/Telerik-Academy-Courses/201610-CSharp-Funadamentals/02.Data-Types-And-Variables/README.md

     - You'll notice that a file named `ImCool.exe` has appeared - you have successfuly compiled a C# file from the terminal.
 Good job!
 - To run the C# program you just compiled, run the command `ImCool.exe`
     - You will be able to see the output of your program in the terminal

-## Submission
-You do not have to submit anything for this problem.